vista-art/fragmentcolor/docs/api/scene/scene/remove_pass.md

 Returns `true` when a pass left the graph, `false` when the handle wasn't there.

-If the removed pass was the one absorbing [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add) objects, the Scene forgets it.
-The next `add` builds a fresh absorb pass at the end of the graph.
+If the removed pass was the default pass that [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add) routes objects into, the Scene forgets it.
+The next `add` builds a fresh default pass at the end of the graph.

 ## Example